mauriciopf/chayo/examples/business_conversation_import.md

 # Business Conversation Import System

-This system allows you to import business conversations into your agents to enhance their knowledge and responses.
+This system allows you to import business conversations into your organizations to enhance their knowledge and responses.

 ## Database Migration